-Several UN peacekeeping missions are deployed in highly complex environments, marked by stalled political agreements, significant protection challenges, direct threats to the security of peacekeepers, vast theaters of operation, and a range of partners.
+Several United Nations peacekeeping missions are deployed in highly complex environments, marked by stalled political agreements, significant protection challenges, direct threats to the security of peacekeepers, vast theaters of operations, and a range of partners.
 Many of the challenges faced by these missions underscore how contemporary armed conflict is evolving.
 In response, peacekeeping has had to evolve.

-This panel discussion will examine how the operational capabilities of contemporary UN peacekeeping are changing, whether these reforms are yielding the desired effects, what impact these changes have on peace operations’ ability to effectively deliver on their mandates, and what more needs to be done to maintain momentum for reform.
-Looking ahead to the 2021 UN Peacekeeping Ministerial, the meeting aims to help to inform member state commitments.
+On October 28th, IPI, with cosponsors the Permanent Missions of Sweden and Egypt to the UN, held a virtual panel discussion on how the operational capabilities of contemporary UN peacekeeping are changing; whether these reforms are yielding the desired effects; what impact these changes have on peace operations’ ability to effectively deliver on their mandates; and what more needs to be done to maintain momentum for reform.

-Mr. Jake Sherman, IPI Senior Director of Programs
+Moderating the discussion was Jake Sherman, IPI Senior Director of Programs.